 Are you an enthusiastic photographer trying out your hands on a new mirrorless micro four-thirds camera for the first time?
 It can be quite overwhelming to start with a specific genre of photography.

-You have the belief that you can capture any type of photos, from wildlife photography to portraits, but all of them require different knowledge.
+You believe that you can capture any photo, from wildlife photography to portraits, but all of them require different knowledge.

 So, if you want to take your first step into this field, you should ideally start with abstract photography because it is slightly easier to learn than other genres.